n64blog/n64blog.github.io/_posts/2017-1-29-everdrive-64-guide-what-is-it-and-should-you-buy-one.md

 ### The quality of N64 emulation on PC is still pretty poor ###

 The N64 was a complex system, and not all of its games can currently be emulated accurately on a PC.
-Because the EverDrive 64 enables you to play these games on an original N64, they run just as did back in the day.
+Because the EverDrive 64 enables you to play these games on an original N64, they run just as they did back in the day.

 ## What else can the EverDrive 64 do? ##

-The EverDrive 64 isn’t region-locked, meaning that you can play Japanese (NTSC-J), North American (NTSC) and European/Australian (PAL) games on any system.
+The EverDrive 64 isn’t region-locked, meaning that you can play Japanese (NTSC-J), North American (NTSC) and European/Australian (PAL) ROMs through it on any system.
 Over 80 N64 games were only ever released in Japan, so there’s a good chance there are a lot of titles you’ve never played.

 ![Getter Love!
 Panda Love Unit intro screen for N64](/assets/post/getter-love-intro.jpg)